JuliaRuiz22/audio_fingerprinting/README.md

 - **Pattern Matching**: Allows matching of an audio snippet with its corresponding full-length recording.
 - **Multimedia (Music) Information Retrieval**: Aids in the categorization and organization of audio content in digital libraries.
 - **Cryptography**: Utilizes hashing to securely store audio fingerprints for authentication and verification purposes.
-A hash table/dictionary is a data structure that stores elements as key-value pairs, where each key is unique and associated with a corresponding value.
+A hash table is a data structure that stores elements as key-value pairs, where each key is unique and associated with a corresponding value.

 ```
         # Create a dictionary with user information